Seasonal affective disorder (SAD)

 - Level 3: This is associated with moderate to severe depression, panic attacks, constant anxiety, aches and pains, withdrawal from social life, loss of libido and an overwhelming need to hibernate.

 Men and women of all ages can be affected by SAD, and there have been more reported cases over the last few years due to a run of harsh winters and damp summers.
 As the causes are environmental, it’s possible to be affected by SAD even if you have never experienced it in the past.

 In fact, it’s not unusual for older people to notice symptoms for the first time if they have to spend more time than usual indoors due to health or mobility problems.

 How to treat SAD

-If you're experiencing symptoms of SAD, it’s important to visit your GP who will carry out an assessment to check whether or not you are depressed.
+If you're experiencing symptoms of SAD, it’s important to visit your doctor who will carry out an assessment to check whether or not you are depressed.

 You'll be asked questions about your mood, your lifestyle and your eating and sleeping patterns.